What is FTTR and FTTR All-optical Network Solution?

 2.3 Advantages of FTTR

-FTTR uses one master modem and multiple slave modems for indoor WiFi coverage, and the master and slave modems are connected by bow-type drop cables for access network.
+FTTR Fiber To The Room uses one master modem and multiple slave modems for indoor WiFi coverage, and the master and slave modems are connected by bow-type drop cables for access network.

 Compared with the above solutions, FTTR has the following advantages:

-• The maximum network speed near any modem of Gigabit users can reach 1000Mbps;
+- High bandwidth and high speed.
+The maximum network speed near any modem of Gigabit users can reach 1000Mbps

-• The life of the optical fiber is more than 20 years, and the bandwidth is almost unlimited.
+- The life of the optical fiber is more than 20 years for long time use

 Due to the above advantages of FTTR, at present, the whole-home WiFi coverage solution provided by the operator is being adjusted from the previous child-parent routing solution to the FTTR solution.